Learn More about the 988 Suicide & Crisis Lifeline

 However, many communities do not have robust mobile crisis teams or non-law enforcement responses available if an in-person response is needed.
 A major goal of the #ReimagineCrisis campaign is to ensure this is available everywhere.

 Learn what resources and services are connected with 988 in your community.
-Contact your department of behavioral health, state mental health authority or department of human services to learn more.
-You can also reach out proactively to your local crisis call center that is part of the 988 Lifeline network to ask them about resources, as well as their policies and procedures for interacting with local emergency response such as law enforcement.
+Contact your department of behavioral health, state mental health agency, or department of human services to learn more.
+You can also reach out proactively to your local crisis contact center, or the nearest center that is part of the 988 Lifeline network.
+In addition to asking about resources, you can inquire about their policies for engaging law enforcement or whether there is a non-law enforcement option in your community.

 What does imminent risk mean?

-The term “imminent risk” means that death or serious physical harm could occur within a short time and is used across the emergency response system, including Emergency Medical Services, law enforcement or behavioral health.
-The 988 Suicide & Crisis Lifeline defines this in the 988 Lifeline’s Imminent Risk Policy.
-According to the policy, imminent risk is determined through engagement with the caller and a series of questions can be asked to determine if the caller “both has a desire and intent to die and has the capability of carrying through with [their] intent.”
-If the call taker believes that the caller is at “imminent risk,” steps may be taken to contact local emergency response services to conduct an active rescue, which may include law enforcement involvement (see above).
+According to the policy, imminent risk is determined through engagement with the help seeker and a series of questions that are asked to determine the risk of the person.
+If the crisis counselor believes that the help seeker is at “imminent risk,” steps may be taken to contact local emergency response services to conduct an active rescue, which may include law enforcement involvement (see above).

 Can 988 share my information/conversations with law enforcement?

-Calls to the 988 Suicide & Crisis Lifeline, and the information shared by callers, is confidential.
-However, if during a call the 988 staff believes that the person calling is at imminent risk (see above), they may determine that it is necessary to contact local emergency response services to initiate an active rescue.
-In these rare instances, the 988 call center may provide what available information they have to 911 that is critical to saving the caller’s life.
+Contacts to the 988 Suicide and Crisis Lifeline, and the information shared by help seekers, are confidential.
+However, if during an interaction, the 988 staff believes that the person calling is at imminent risk (see above for information on the 988 Suicide and Crisis Lifeline Suicide Safety Policy), the staff at the call center may determine that it is necessary to contact local emergency response services to initiate an active rescue.
+In these rare instances, the 988 counselor will engage the help seeker to voluntarily provide their location, so the information can be passed on to 911.
+But if specific location information is not given, the 988 contact center may provide what available information they have to 911 that is critical to saving the help seeker’s life.

 Throughout these FAQs, “National Suicide Prevention Lifeline,” “Lifeline” or “988 Lifeline” are used interchangeably to refer to the 988 Suicide and Crisis Lifeline, which was built upon the existing National Suicide Prevention Lifeline (NSPL) network.
 The Lifeline is a national network of more than 200 local crisis centers that provides free and confidential emotional support to people in suicidal, mental health and substance use crises or emotional distress — 24 hours a day, 7 days a week.